nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_09_23.md

      - Dataset fully prepared and loaded
      - Deep learing CNN development started
      - Hardware with dedicated GPUs was configured for Jupyter development environment
+   - Plans and Goals
+     - Build out CNN network with few internal layers and tune hyperparameters for accuracy